Cut-off Theorems for the PV-model: Serializability

-As above, Prop.~\ref{prop:schedulingalgo} implies that at each such rectangle, a dipath can go in the complement of $[0,b^{r,l}[ \times ]a^{r,k},1]$ or the complement of $]a^{r,l},1] \times [0,b^{r,k}[$ and the schedule at all rectangles classify the dipaths.
+Prop.~\ref{prop:schedulingalgo} implies that at each such rectangle, an execution path has a choice of the two orderings, a schedule is such a choice and executions are classified by their schedule at all rectangles.

-Since $T^2$ is serializable, all dipaths are dihomotopic to one of the two serial dipaths.
-Hence, only two schedules give rise to a non-empty set of dipaths.
+As $T^2$ is serializable, all executions are equivalent to one of the two serial executions.
+Hence, only two schedules for $T^2$ give rise to a non-empty set of executions.
 I.e., the schedule at one rectangle fixes the schedule at all the others.
-One thread goes first at all the rectangles or the other one goes first everywhere.

-The forbidden region in $T^n$ is the union of all $\times_{k=1}^n I_k$ where $I_k=[0,1]$ for all except two directions, $I_i=]a^{r,l},b^{r,l}[$ and $I_j= ]a^{r,k},b^{r,k}[$ denoted the non-trivial directions for that rectangle.
-For a fixed pair $i,j$ a schedule for all rectangles with $i,j$ as the non-trivial directions gives a schedule for $T^2$ by restricting all other coordinates to be $0$, and hence, either all choose $i$ or all choose $j$.
+The forbidden region in $T^n$ is the union of all $\times_{k=1}^n I_k$ where $I_k=[0,l_k+1]$ for all except two directions, $I_i=]a^{r,l},b^{r,l}[$ and $I_j= ]a^{r,k},b^{r,k}[$, the \emph{non-trivial directions} for that rectangle.
+Let $S$ be a schedule for an execution $\gamma$ of $T^n$ For a fixed pair $i,j$, $S$ in particular gives a schedule for all rectangles with $i,j$ as the non-trivial directions.
+Since $\gamma$ does not intersect any of these rectangle, $(\gamma_i,\gamma_j)$ is an execution of $Ti|Tj$, i.e. of $T^2$ with the schedule given by $S$.
+Hence, either $i$ goes first at all these rectangles or $j$ does.
 Consequently, a schedule for $T^n$ is a choice for each pair $i,j$ of an order.

 \emph{These pairwise orders give a total order:} Let $]a,b[$ be an interval where $T$ holds a resource $r$.
-This gives rise to $\frac{n(n-1)}{2}$ forbidden rectangles $\times_{k=1}^nI_k$ where $I_i=I_j=]a,b[$, $i\neq j$ and $I_k=[0,1]$ otherwise.
-The schedule given by the pairwise order in particular is a schedule for these rectangles.
-Hence, as in Lem.~\ref{lem:serializablemutex} the pairwise order gives rise to a total order.
+The schedule given by the pairwise order in particular is a schedule for the $n(n-1)/2$ rectangles associated with this.
+Hence, the pairwise order gives rise to a total order and there are $n!$ of those.

-All in all, a schedule is a total order on $\{1,\ldots,n\}$ and as in Lem.~\ref{lem:serializablemutex}, all executions are equivalent to a serial execution, and none of these are equivalent.
+All in all, a schedule is a total order on $\{1,\ldots,n\}$ , all executions are equivalent to a serial execution, and none of these are equivalent.

-\end{proof} The example in \cite{LipPap81} of pairwise serializability and $T1|T2|T3$ not serializable is precisely such a "loop" - possible since each resource is accessed by two threads, not by all three.
+\end{proof} The examples in \cite{LipPap81} of pairwise serializability and $T1|T2|T3$ not serializable is precisely such a "loop", where the pairwise order does not give a total order - this is possible when each resource is accessed by two threads, not by all three.